GangOfFour199/TestDrivenDevelopment/README.md

 ## PURPOSE

 > *Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.
-It is an iterative approach combining programming, unit test creation, and refactoring.*
+It is an iterative approach combining programming, unit test creation, and refactoring.
+An important concept in testing is isolation.
+You should only test one method at a time, and your tests for one function should not depend upon an external function behaving correctly - especially if that function is being tested elsewhere.*

 ## ADVANTAGES